mathiasconradt/SETechAssessment/NOTES.md

 ---
 - **Sydig Secure > Insights: Not getting data**

-I have a cloud account (AWS) connected as well as the managed Kubernetes cluster  and agents show as active in Sysdig > Integrations > Data Sources, but still the Insights > Cloud Activity shows as "Paused" in the bottom bar and only shows old data of a meanwhile disconnected AWS account, but no data of the currently connected AWS account.
+I have a cloud account (AWS) connected, as well as the managed Kubernetes cluster and agents showing as active in Sysdig > Integrations > Data Sources, but still the Insights > Cloud Activity shows as "Paused" in the bottom bar and only shows old data of a meanwhile disconnected AWS account (AWS Account ID 992674152027), but no data of my actual currently connected AWS account (AWS Account ID 452685815011).

 For testing purposes, today (Sep 6) I created and deleted a KMS key in the active AWS account and region, but this event is not being picked up.
 I only see an old Key Deletion of Aug 23, which happened in another AWS account that is not connected with Sysdig anymore.